iterate-ch/docs/mountainduck/installation/index.md

 After restarting the system, the installer shouldn't complain anymore.

+#### Troubleshooting

+For troubleshooting purposes when reaching out to Mountain Duck support, please share the latest installation log.

+The installation log can be found by navigating to `%Temp%`.
+The file starts with `Mountain Duck_`.

 ## Installation with Device Management Software

 You can distribute Mountain Duck with the help of Active Directory or a system management tool like Intune on Windows or JAMF on macOS and copy the license file into the [application support folder](../support.md#application-support-folder) after installing Mountain Duck.
 Installation packages are provided in MSI (Windows) and PKG (macOS) formats.